 The crowd builds from morning until evening at The Welches Festival in Anguilla

 It's easy to get to and doesn't require an off-road vehicle… it takes place in a field which sits on a main road that cuts through Welches.

 The festival starts in the morning around 9am with breakfast available and goes until dark.

-In 2012, this is a list of pricing and
+This is a list of pricing and

 some of the food at The Welches Festival

 As you enter the field at The Welches, you'll note, there is no admission fee.
 Lovely!

 Where you may want to spend some money is to buy tickets which allows you to obtain food at most of the tents set up around the field.